2010 FIFA World Cup knockout stage: Uruguay vs South Korea

 Uruguay vs South Korea was the first match in the Round of 16.
 The match was held at the Nelson Mandela Bay Stadium in Port Elizabeth before a low crowd of 30,597.
-Uruguay won the match 2–1.
-Uruguay's two goals came from Luis Suárez, the second of which broke a 1–1 deadlock in the 80th minute.
-Suárez's first was scored when Diego Forlán made a low cross from the left that was not dealt with by the Korean defence, leaving Suárez to score at the back post.
-Uruguay subsequently adopted a defensive posture and Korea had more chances to score.
+Uruguay won the match 2–1 with two goals from Luis Suárez, the second of which broke a 1–1 deadlock in the 80th minute.
+Suárez's first was scored when Diego Forlán made a low cross from the left that was not dealt with by the South Korean defence, leaving Suárez to score at the back post.
+Uruguay subsequently adopted a defensive posture, and South Korea had more chances to score.
 Eventually, Lee Chung-yong equalised in the 68th minute, scoring a headed goal following a free kick.
-Despite Korea then having chances to win the match, it was Suárez who scored Uruguay's winner in the 80th minute with a curling strike from the edge of the 18-yard box that went in off the inside of the post.
-Suarez's goal was regarded as one of the tournament's best.
+Despite South Korea then having chances to win the match, Suárez scored Uruguay's winner in the 80th minute with a curling strike from the edge of the 18-yard box that went in off the inside of the post; this goal was regarded as one of the tournament's best.
 Korea missed more good chances in the final minutes of the game, giving Uruguay victory and passage to the quarter-finals for the first time since 1970, where they would face Ghana.
-After the match, the Uruguayan coach Óscar Tabárez attributed his team's successful run to the number of players with experience at top-level overseas clubs.
-Korean coach Huh Jung-moo claimed his side "controlled" the match and that Uruguay's goals were "lucky".
+After the match, Uruguayan coach Óscar Tabárez attributed his team's successful run to the number of players with experience at top-level overseas clubs.
+South Korean coach Huh Jung-moo claimed his side "controlled" the match and that Uruguay's goals were "lucky".